Today I will share with you my Easter 2019 Recipe Round-Up, with plenty of delicious recipes and fun ideas to prepare during the Easter time.

 After sharing with you the recipe for traditional Eggplant Caponata, today I am back with an healthier and quicker version of this Sicilian summer classic: Lightened-up Eggplant Caponata.

-Today I am going the share with you the recipe for one of my dad’s favourite dishes: Pasta with Mackerel Ragout.
-It is a very simple dish that is perfect for any seafood lover.
+Tomato sauce and tender fish come together in this Mackerel Pasta, giving you a warm, flavourful bowl that feels satisfying, simple, and easy to enjoy any night.
+I am going to share with you one of my dad’s favourite dishes, Pasta with Mackerel Ragout.
+It is a very simple dish and perfect for any seafood…

 Chicken Tagine with Lemon, Dates, and Apricots